AmirMaEl/CycleAugmentGAN/README.md

 ## CycleGAN for data augmentation - Introduction

-This repository uses cycleGAN for the augmentation of mammography data to DARK, NORMAL and BRIGHT domain samples.
+This repository uses cycleGAN for the augmentation of mammography samples.
+The GANs used for the augmentation were pretrained on an in-house dataset subdivided into three visually different domains.

 ## Usage